Size ranking: 65th

 Malus, an attempted replacement for Pyxis

-In 1844 the English astronomer John Herschel proposed returning Ptolemy’s four stars to Argo by replacing Pyxis with a fourth subdivision of the ship which he called Malus, the mast, in deference to Ptolemy’s original description of their location (see Point 5 on this page).
+In 1844 the English astronomer John Herschel proposed returning Ptolemy’s four stars to Argo by replacing Pyxis with a fourth subdivision of the ship which he called Malus, the mast, in deference to Ptolemy’s original description of their location (see Herschel’s original proposal here).
 His countryman Francis Baily (of Baily’s beads fame) included Malus in his British Association Catalogue of 1845, but otherwise Malus was not widely adopted.
 The American astronomer Benjamin Apthorp Gould (1824–96) reverted the change in his Uranometria Argentina catalogue of 1879.

 In this same area of sky the German astronomer Johann Bode introduced another constellation, Lochium Funis, the Log and Line, now obsolete but shown coiling around Pyxis on Bode’s Uranographia atlas of 1801, above.

 Tianmiao, ‘celestial temple’, was a Chinese constellation consisting of 14 stars describing an arch shape.
 Most of these were in present-day Pyxis, including the line Beta–Alpha–Gamma, with five stars in neighbouring Antlia.
 Tianmiao represented a temple dedicated to the Emperor’s ancestors.

 © Ian Ridpath.
 All rights reserved